Features overview // Example // Use-cases // Getting started // Project status

 (Full list of Piqi features)

-Support for programming languages
+Serialization system for programming languages

 Protocol Buffers officially support Python, Java and C++.
 There are third-party mappings for many other languages, such as C#, Go, Common Lisp, Scala, Clojure, etc.